Fully automated account confirmations

 Confirmation workflow in TIP: The confirmation for the relevant accounts can be initiated on an overview screen by means of a simple mouse click.
 After being transferred to Deutsche Bank, the import of both acknowledgement and account report takes place completely automatically.
 Accounts with discrepancies in terms of signature authorisations are flagged for further processing while successfully confirmed accounts are moved to the status ‘confirmed’.

-When the entire workflow goes live as planned in February, the treasury software TIP will forward the account report request to Deutsche Bank fully automatically via the SWIFT network and the acknowledgement, any rejections and as well as the account reports will be processed without any manual inputs.
-This will make sending emails redundant and avoid any communication and transfer-related errors as well as any security loopholes.
+Since the Go-Live in early 2019, SCHOTT has been able to fully automatically check and confirm its accounts.
+The treasury software solution TIP generates an account report request and sends this via the SWIFT connection to Deutsche Bank, and also the acknowledgement, any rejections and as well as the account reports are then processed without any manual inputs.
+This makes sending emails redundant and avoids any communication-related misunderstandings and transfer-related errors as well as security loopholes.

-With the aid of the workflow, SCHOTT will initially be able to reconcile account numbers, currencies and signature authorisations.
+With the aid of the workflow, SCHOTT can now reconcile bank account numbers, currencies and signature authorisations with just a few mouse clicks.
 A further aim is to automate the annual account balance confirmation process which is part of annual closings.
-In future, it could also be possible to check the lower and upper amount limits of authorised signatories.

-The enormous potential of this solution, however, lies elsewhere: the technical basis and the experience gained in the course of this innovative project can be leveraged to automate other processes related to opening, amending and closing bank accounts.
+The enormous potential of eBAM, however, lies elsewhere: the technical basis and the experience gained in the course of this innovative project have been leveraged in a second project phase to automate other processes related to opening, amending and closing bank accounts.
+In other words, completely paper-free bank account management which doesn’t rely on fax machines or letters and which also significantly simplifies and accelerates internal coordination work.
+This means that it is now also possible to set up new and to extend or limit existing signatory authorisations.
+Smart workflows ensure that an end-to-end audit trail based on the multiple controls exists in the background.
 Features which are currently only available in connection with Deutsche Bank accounts in Germany will in future also be available for international accounts.

 As Dieter Worf concludes: “This project in cooperation with TIPCO and Deutsche Bank has successfully digitalised an important area of bank account management.
 We are also convinced that far more is possible.
 We aim to keep focussing on this and invite all others working in treasury to do as we have done.
 This is the only way that completely digitalised bank account management can become reality.”